Application information

 • Internal Medicine (3-yr MD Path) - special: for select individuals accepted to advanced fellowships - 1104140C4

-• We do not have specific score requirements for USMLE STEP 1 (prior testing) or STEP 2.
+• We do not have specific score requirements for USMLE Step 1 (prior to pass/fail change of scoring) or Step 2.

-• U.S. Clinical experience - preferred, but not required.
+• U.S. Clinical experience (includes observerships) - not required.

 • Visa Sponsorship – The institution sponsors J-1 visas only.